Dubai developer Nakheel slashes salaries due to coronavirus crisis

 The spokeswoman also said Chief Executive Sanjay Manchanda had stepped down on March 1 to pursue new opportunities and that a replacement would be announced at a later date.
 Nakheel in January announced the appointed of Mohammed al-Shaibani, chief executive of Dubai's state fund, as its new chairman.

-Nakheel, developer of the emirate's palm-shaped islands, was one of the worst-hit by Dubai's 2009-2010 real estate crash, forcing it into a massive debt restructuring.
-Due to government restrictions aimed at containing the spread of the coronavirus, Nakheel had to close nearly all outlets in its shopping centers for several weeks.
+Nakheel, developer of the emirate's palm shaped islands, was one of the worst hit by Dubai’s 2009-2010 real estate crash, forcing it into a massive debt restructuring.
+Due to government restrictions aimed at containing the spread of the coronavirus, Nakheel had to close nearly all outlets in its shopping centres for several weeks.

 Dubai last month eased a 24/7 emirate-wide lockdown back to 10:00 p.m. to 6:00 a.m. and allowed some businesses, such as shopping malls, to starting reopening at reduced capacity.
 The United Arab Emirates has reported 15,192 infections and 146 deaths.